raylutz/audit-engine-docsite/docs/user-guide/glossary.md

     * Relevant Settings.
 * **Contest Discrepancy Table**.
 Each contest is summarized as one line in a table, with the following fields:
     * **Total:** Total ballots cast which included this contest with images that were processed by AuditEngine.
-    * **NonVariant:** Ballots with this contest where the official outcome and the evaluation by AuditEngine agreed, and did not include write-ins, overvotes, and were not flagged as 'gray'.
+    * **Non-Variant:** Ballots with this contest where the official outcome and the evaluation by AuditEngine agreed, and did not include write-ins, overvotes, and were not flagged as 'gray'.
     * **Agreed Overvotes:** Ballots where both AuditEngine and the voting system detected an overvote.
     * **Agreed Write-ins:** Ballots which included write-ins in terms of a marked target, but where the name written-in may not be a qualified write-in candidate, and the write-in may be correctly attributed as a vote for a listed candidate.
     * **Agreed Undervotes:** Undervotes are very numerous and we do not break those down here, and are not included in the discrepancy report unless they are disagreed or gray flagged.